 Another saving grace is Peace Moon, which was one shop but is now three – all in the centre of the pier.
 They have handmade leather goods and jewelry and sell some really nice items.
 They also have a branch on White Sand beach.
 This is definitely one place you should think of buying something if you want a unique memento from the island.

 If you’re on a budget grab a fruit shake or snack at one of the rather nice cafes that are beginning to sprout up along the pier.
 There’s a little booth selling home made gelato near the 7-eleven, before you start to walk down the pier.
 Or if you’re travelling as part of an organised tour, who’s sole purpose for visiting the island is to spend as much as possible in the guide’s choice of seafood restaurant, you’ll be tucking into a seafood buffet.

-Try to avoid Bangbao at 9am and 5pm when all the dive and snorkelling tour boats are leaving and arriving and also lunchtime at weekends when minivans of weekending Thai visitors arrive for lunch.
+Try to avoid Bangbao around 9am and 4pm when all the dive and snorkelling tour boats are leaving and arriving and also lunchtime at weekends when minivans of weekending Thai visitors arrive for lunch.
 Outside those times it can be deathly quiet and the pier is much easier to walk down when you aren’t surrounded by hundreds of people rushing to or from boats.